Get

 Top 5 Unique Facts About Red Merle Aussiedoodles

 Red Merle Aussiedoodles often have green or partially green eyes.
+This is a rarity in dogs.
+Some Aussiedoodles may even have two different colored eyes, known as heterochromia.

-2. Australian Shepherd parent
+2. They have an Australian Shepherd parent.

-3. Poodle lineage
+3. Their Poodle lineage makes them hypoallergenic.

 Due to their Poodle lineage, Red Merle Aussiedoodles are considered hypoallergenic and low-shedding.
+However, no dog is 100% hypoallergenic, and all can trigger allergies in allergy sufferers.

+Both Poodles and Australian Shepherds are intelligent.
 These intelligent dogs excel in various dog sports, such as agility, obedience, and flyball.

-5. Wide range of coat textures
+5. They have a wide range of coat textures.

 Red Merle Aussiedoodles can have a wide range of coat textures, from wavy to curly, depending on their genetic makeup and traits they get from the Poodle parent.